FOR THE LOVE OF YOGA WITH YOUR PET

 - Being in close contact with your pet’s body provides an opportunity for a health check to notice any lumps, cuts, sore spots or other issues

 There are a variety of animal yoga class offerings, including: Dog Yoga, Cat Yoga, Bunny Yoga, Goat Yoga, Horse Yoga and even Snake Yoga.
 These classes offer unique experiences and are a great way to promote pet awareness, fostering and adoption ...as well as bring some LOVE and LAUGHTER into your yoga routine!
-Below are some tips, resources and videos for incorporating dogs, cats or rabbits into special studio classes or in the comfort of your own home.
+Below are some tips, resources and videos for incorporating dogs, cats or rabbits into your home practice or special studio classes.

 Dog Yoga can leave dogs calmer, more focused and less prone to injuries.
 Also known as "Doga," it can be an effective form of behavioral therapy for canines as it helps to reduce anxiety in nervous, high-strung or hyperactive dogs.
-Plus, it can be good exercise for obese and elderly dogs.
+Plus, it can be good exercise for obese dogs, elderly dogs and those with special conditions.

 SOME TIPS FOR PRACTICING DOG YOGA: